 Kilimanjaro Tour Operators: Why the Cost of Climbing Kilimanjaro Differ.
-The Kilimanjaro tour and safari operator are not all the same in the operating there activities.
+The Kilimanjaro tour and safari operators are not all the same in operating their activities.

 The cost & prices normally range between $1850 to 7000 per person per trekking depending on which operator you choose to climb and trek with routes and level of accommodation during the trekking.

 You may be surprised why there is a little wide gap in pricing.
-We offer unique trekking with high-quality services together with qualifies teams.
+We offer unique trekking with high-quality services together with qualified teams.

 The highest mountain in Africa and the tallest free-standing mountain on the planet, Mount Kilimanjaro boasts breath-taking views.